abbottwhitley/autonomous_vehicle_design/module_mpu6050/lesson9/README.md

-## lesson9.ino
+## lesson9a.ino

-The program [lesson9.ino](lesson9.ino) measures the tilt of the x and y axes with regard to the gravity vector.
+The program [lesson9a.ino](lesson9a.ino) measures the tilt of the x and y axes with regard to the gravity vector.
 Run the program to view the tilt angles.

 >Notes<br>
     >> The tangent function is undefined at 90 degrees, which makes this method problematic for robotic applications.<br>
     >> What happens when the board is not tilted, but vibrated?
 (Says the board is tilted when it is not.)<br>
 >Conclusion: this is not the best method for measuring tilt angle.<br>
 <br><br>

+## atan versus atan2

+Compares the atan and atan2 functions.

+## lesson9b.ino

+Lesson 9b uses the atan and atan2 function to eliminate duplicate solutions.